Professional Associations and Federal Income Taxation: Some Questions and Comments, 17 Tax Law Review 1 (1961)

 Date of Authorship for this Version

 Bittker, Boris I., "Professional Associations and Federal Income Taxation: Some Questions and Comments" (1961).
 Faculty Scholarship Series.
-Paper 2503.
+2503.